Finland

-Etymology
+Names and etymology

+Finland is known by two unrelated names: Suomi (Finland), used in Finnish and, in corresponding forms, in the other Finnic languages; and Finland, of Old Norse origin, used in Swedish and in most other languages.
+The origin of both is uncertain.
+Explanations deriving Suomi from suo ('mire') or suomu ('scale') are rejected on semantic and morphological grounds; current discussion centres on a Baltic loan etymology linking Suomi to the province name Häme and the Sámi endonym sápmi, and on the view that Suomi and sápmi continue a common Finno-Samic self-designation.
+The Old Norse element finnr behind Finland appears to have been a Scandinavian term for northern neighbours in general, denoting the Sámi in Norwegian usage and the inhabitants of south-western Finland in Swedish usage.

-The name Suomi (Finland) has uncertain origins, but a common etymology with saame (the Sámi) has been suggested.
-In the earliest historical sources, from the 12th and 13th centuries, the term Finland refers to the coastal region around Turku in the southwest of modern Finland; this region later became known as Finland Proper in distinction from the country name Finland.
+In the earliest historical sources, from the 12th and 13th centuries, the term Finland refers to the coastal region around Turku (Swedish: Åbo) in the southwest of modern Finland; this region later became known as Finland Proper in distinction from the country name Finland.
+The Latin form Finlandia began to appear in the titles of the bishops of Åbo from 1221.

-In the 14th and 15th centuries, the southwest (Eura and Turku), the interior (around Lake Päijänne), and the southeast (reaching Lake Ladoga) regions of modern Finland were incorporated into the Swedish realm.
-The entire area was called Finlandia et partes orientales or Österland ("Eastland") by the Scandinavians.
-The term Österland was used until the 16th century.
-The interior was known as Tavastia.
-By the end of the Middle Ages, the term Finland was extended to the east as well.
+In the 14th and 15th centuries, the southwest (Eura and Turku), the interior (around Lake Päijänne), and the southeast (reaching Lake Ladoga) regions of modern Finland were incorporated into the Swedish realm; the entire area was called Finlandia et partes orientales by the Scandinavians, and the interior was known as Tavastia.
+From 1308 Österland ("Eastland"), originally the territories east of Finland Proper, served as the official designation of the eastern part of the realm; from 1464, and especially after 1500, Finland displaced it, and Österlandet appeared in official documents for the last time in 1525.
+By the end of the Middle Ages, the term Finland had thus been extended to the east as well.